drupalprojects/captcha/README.txt

 ### CAPTCHA Readme

-captcha.module is the basic CAPTCHA module that offers general CAPTCHA adminstration and a simple math captcha challenge.
+captcha.module is the basic CAPTCHA module that offers general CAPTCHA adminstration and a simple math challenge.

-text_captcha offers another simple text based CAPTCHA challenge.
+text_captcha offers another simple text based challenge.

-image_captcha offers an image based CAPTCHA challenge.
+image_captcha offers an image based challenge.

 Installation:
   Installation is like all normal modules (e.g. extract in the directory sites/all/modules) The basic CAPTCHA module has no dependencies, so nothing special is required.

 Configuration:
-  The configuration page is at admin/user/captcha, here you can configure the CAPTCHA module and enable captchas for the desired forms.
+  The configuration page is at admin/user/captcha, here you can configure the CAPTCHA module and enable challenges for the desired forms.

-Using Image Captcha
+Using the Image CAPTCHA:
   If you plan on using image_captcha, you will have to install TTF fonts into the image_captcha/fonts or files directory.
 You can find free fonts available at a number of different locations: